nathancarter/weblurch/doc/plan.md

    Use the responses from that to get this problem fixed in Lurch, either by updating to a fixed version of TinyMCE or by installing a workaround here.
- * Document element is far smaller vertically than it ought to be (does not take up 100% of height).
  * Using the keyboard shortcut for New or Open on Mac triggers the Chrome behaviors on the Chrome File menu, not the TinyMCE behaviors on its File menu.
 See [my question about this on the TinyMCE forum,]( http://www.tinymce.com/forum/viewtopic.php?pid=116179) and the StackOverflow page to which it links with information on how you might go about building a workaround if one doesn't exist already.

-Groups

- * Insert a table with some text in two cells.
-Highlight both cells and wrap them in a group.
-It forces everything into the first cell.
-Rework `groupCurrentSelection()` so that it doesn't replace existing content, but just inserts groupers on each end.
-Although that might come with its own problems of splitting the change into two parts...?

 ## Creating a test-building UI